WKBF-TV: Closure

 Kaiser Broadcasting, which operated WKBF-TV at a loss throughout its entire existence, announced the station's shutdown on April 8, 1975, after reaching a tentative agreement to sell WKBF's assets to United Artists in exchange for cash or a 36 percent equity stake in WUAB while turning in WKBF-TV's license to the FCC for cancellation.
 Kaiser accepted the WUAB equity stake offer by mid-May.
 Rumors of such a transaction (reported on as a "merger") circulated several days earlier, with WUAB general manager Jack Moffitt and WKBF-TV general manager Alan B. Bennett acknowledging negotiations had been ongoing for "a couple of years".
 WKBF's final day of operations on April 25, 1975, ended after a Perry Mason rerun with a five-minute long tribute and a brief on-air statement by Bennett.
 Kaiser president Don B. Curran conceded the market could not support five commercial television stations and the shutdown was necessary to stabilize Kaiser's financial position, a statement echoed by Bennett.

+The Press's editorial on WKBF's demise read, "[it] comes as a shock to those who have been led to believe that a television license is the equivalent of a license to print money.
+The sad truth is that, outside of the low number stations with their network affiliations, TV broadcasting is a tough business ...
+Channel 61 could not make ends meet."
 William Hickey noted in his Plain Dealer column that WUAB had nearly immediately entered the market with better programming, further dividing the audience for non-network fare; citing market conditions, he doubted that a new channel 61 would be constructed at any time in the near future, stating, "A child born today will have the proverbial gray beard before another commercial channel begins operating here."
+Press columnist Don Robertson criticized Kaiser vice president Richard Block's management of the station from Oakland, saying, "this Block knew about as much about the Cleveland TV market as I know about the sex habits of the Bulgarian wart hog."

 WUAB replaced WKBF on cable systems in Zanesville and Dover/New Philadelphia, and the system in Fremont/Sandusky petitioned the FCC to replace WKBF with WKBD.
 One system in Circleville did not initially replace WKBF but noted the possibility of doing so at a future date.
-Kaiser's equity stake in WUAB was sold off in 1977, when Gaylord Broadcasting purchased WUAB from United Artists.
+WKBF's studio building, which WUAB also purchased in the asset sale, was sold off and repurposed as an office building.
+Kaiser's equity stake in WUAB was divested in 1977 when Gaylord Broadcasting purchased WUAB from United Artists.